BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-007-incorrect-product-image-in-detail.md

 ## Notes

-The incorrect product association can cause users to view or purchase a product different from the one they originally selected.
+The defect affects product identification across multiple stages of the shopping flow and may result in the user viewing or purchasing a different product than the one originally selected.

+---

 [← Previous Bug](bug-006-invalid-product-add-in-cart.md)          [Next Bug →](bug-008-incorrect-product-info-in-cart.md)